 The Morningstar style box is a descriptive way to visualize the general investment style of a mutual fund based on its portfolio holdings.
 It provides an easy-to-understand structure for comparing a fund against other funds within a peer group.
 While the style box provides insight into how diversified a portfolio of funds may be, it was not intended to be used as a tool for portfolio construction or to confine fund managers to one particular zone of the style box.
 For various reasons, funds may drift somewhat in their investment style in order to capture certain investment opportunities that arise in the markets or to reduce exposure to certain risks.
 American Funds’ policy is to select the holdings in its mutual funds with the sole purpose of accomplishing a fund’s stated objective rather than adhering to a specific Morningstar style box classification.

-Morningstar categorizes funds within one of nine broad asset classes: U.S. Stock, Sector Stock, Balanced, International Stock, Alternative, Commodities, Taxable Bond, Municipal Bond and Money Market.
-The broad asset class and category indexes listed with each category are used to show performance relative to a benchmark.
+Morningstar categorizes funds within one of nine broad categories: U.S. Stock, Sector Stock, Balanced, International Stock, Alternative, Commodities, Taxable Bond, Municipal Bond and Money Market.
+The broad category indexes listed with each category are used to show performance relative to a benchmark.

 The Morningstar Category classifications break out fund portfolios into peer groups based on their holdings.
 The categories are used to gauge fund returns, potential risks and portfolio diversification.
 American Funds mutual funds may not always fit neatly into Morningstar categories.
 Our portfolio managers select holdings in our mutual funds with the sole purpose of accomplishing a fund’s stated objective rather than adhering to a specific Morningstar category classification.
 American Funds believes that managing to category classification can potentially reduce a fund manager’s investment flexibility and can in some cases lead a fund to experience an increase in volatility and decrease in returns.